asakura42/tatsumoto-ren.github.io/blog/easy-torrent-streaming-and-downloading.md

 resolution:

-1. **Adjusting Tracker URLs:** If a tracker exhibit issues, attempt to modify its URL by clicking the wrench icon adjacent to the problematic tracker.
+1. **Adjusting Tracker URLs:** If a tracker exhibit issues, attempt to modify its URL by clicking the wrench icon next to the problematic tracker.
 This interface often lists alternative mirrors, obviating the need for manual search:

 ![tracker settings](img/tracker_settings_jackett.webp)

-2. **Leveraging Proxy Services:** Utilizing proxy services can circumvent tracker accessibility issues.
+2. **Using Proxy Services:** Utilizing proxy services can circumvent tracker accessibility issues.
 Arch Linux users can integrate SOCKS5 or HTTP proxies using tools like `xray` or `v2ray`, complemented by user-friendly frontends such as `v2raya` or `nekoray`.
 For proxy lists, resources like